leonardomso/awesome-fsm/README.md

 ## Awesome Finite State Machines

-A curated list of awesome finite state machines and statecharts libraries, software and resources.
-The idea of this list is group nice quality content about finite state machines and statecharts.
+A curated list of awesome resources related to finite state machines and statecharts.
+The idea of this repository is to group a lot of nice content related to state machines and statecharts, articles, videos, books, talks, etc.

-Any comments, suggestions?
-Please, open an issue.
-We love PRs, so if you have any good content that you think is a nice fit for this repository, please open a PR.
+Any comments or suggestions to this repository, please open an issue.
+If you have any good content that's related to state machines and statecharts, please open a PR.

 ## Contents